 A smart gardener will not create beds unless there are plants ready to go in them.
 And then there is me.
 I really needed the layout in front of me to guide my decisions.

 I mapped out some in-ground beds and added a few boxes for that year’s veggie garden.
 I just so badly wanted things to be growing.
-They could be moved later.
+And they could be moved later.

 So, what do you find when digging sandy soil?
 Nothing!